powei-C/STC/index.md

 ## Audio Samples
-<div style="text-align: justify"> All samples are synthesized with the pretrained vocoders.</div>
+<div style="text-align: justify"> All samples are synthesized with the pretrained vocoders, where the breathy singing is synthesized by the HiFi-GAN vocoder and the others are synthesized by the MelGAN vocoder.</div>

 **Target Singing Technique**
 <div style="text-align: justify"> Samples of singing tehchniques.</div>